pbloem/profane-tmesis/if-croesus-goes-to-war.md

 The fire was back in my chest, as I began to realize what I should have seen much sooner.
 My mind raced.
 For the first time, I felt the urge to take control over the conversation.

 "Your plan for me... to get me out of the way.
-It's already in motion."
+It's already in motion."<br/>

-"Be sure, Pamphilos, that you are ready for what comes next."
+"Be sure, Pamphilos, that you are ready for what comes next."<br/>
 "Tell me."
-I said, teeth clenched.
+I said, teeth clenched.<br/>

-"Then ask me.", she replied calmly.
+"Then ask me.", she replied calmly.<br/>

 "Did you take my son?"
 I was no longer hesitant to open old wounds.

 "I was responsible, ultimately, for him being taken.
 But that is not where my influence on your life started.
-This will be easier for you if we start at the beginning."
+This will be easier for you if we start at the beginning."<br/>
 "When was the beginning?
-When did you start playing around with my life?"
+When did you start playing around with my life?"<br/>
 "From my perspective, before you were born.
 I found my purpose the same year Illyria first submitted to the Romans.
 Your father fought for the queen.
 In him I saw the memory of the Ardiae.
 I saw you."

 "From my perspective.
 Where did it start for me?
 Did you kill my father?"